warehouse-picking-automation-challenges/picknik/picknik_perception/README.md

 ## PCL-Based Perception Server

 Startup Jacob hardware or simulation stack as usual, but run the main process in mode ``18``.
 Use right side of shelf camera (close to desk).

-To calibrate use
+Start cameras (on correct computer):

+    roslaunch picknik_perception multi_xtion.launch

+Start their calibration

-    roslaunch picknik_perception dave_test_tf_keyboard.launch
+    roslaunch picknik_perception multi_xtion_calibrate.launch

-Then run the perception server:
+Run the perception server:

-    roslaunch picknik_percpetion pcl_perception_server
+    roslaunch picknik_perception perception_server_pcl.launch

-And subscribe to ``/pcl_perception_server/roi_cloud``
+And in Rviz subscribe to ``/pcl_perception_server/roi_cloud``

+## Notes on Filtering

 **NOTE: the simple preprocessor assumes that the camera has already been aligned**